GilesLuo/DTR-Bench/README.md

 python DTRBench/visual_fn/visual.py
 ```

+### Download the Hyperparameters and Test Results
+The hyperparameters and test results are stored on [Kaggle](https://www.kaggle.com/datasets/mingchengzhu/dtr-bench-hyperparameters-and-test-results).

 ## Reference <a name = "reference"></a>
 If you use the DTR-Bench in your research, please cite the following paper: